What Every New Yorker Needs

 The Rent Guidelines

 about tenant-landlord disputes.
-We find that many tenants are far too
+Sometimes, tenants and landlords are too

 quick to file a complaint with a government agency or sue in court before

-trying to work with their landlord.
-This can be unproductive for both the
+trying to work with the other party.
+This can be unproductive for both sides.

 you have a problem with your apartment, keep the following things in mind: